Updated on 2024.10.01

 If the CppTranslator finds a substring matching the pattern, it passes it as a capture to the Patch.
 A capture is just a dictionary with the named sub-strings found.
 In our example it contains cast: "int(10)", cast_type: "int" and cast_target: "(10)".

-With this it is trivial to concatenate sub-strings to (int)(10) and return it.
+Now it is trivial to concatenate sub-strings to (int)(10) and return it.
 The CppTranslator now replaces int(10) in the source file with (int)(10).

 The result: